abhishek-ch/around-dataengineering/journey/DataEngineer_Journey.md

 ## Data Exploration

-Data Exploration is really not about loading the data, but for us, first we need to know the __Data!__
+Data Exploration is really not about loading the data, but first we need to know the __Data!__
 To know more about data, we have the default choice - :loudspeaker: __Apache Spark__
-_No there was not much of a debate at this moment_
+_No, there was not much of a debate at this moment_

 ![](images/spark.png)